srinivasarao549/treeroots/README.md

 Treeroots is a work-in-progress hobby project.
 Aiming for hack'n'slash action RPG goodness.

+### Can I play?

+Sure - [head over here](http://hughfdjackson.github.com/treeroots) to play the game, whatever state it's in.

 ## Supported browsers

 Presently, only Chrome and Firefox are actively supported.